-Tim Setter is Professor and Chair in the Section of Soil and Crop Science, with joint membership in the Section of Plant Breeding and Genetics Section; both sections are in the School of Integrative Plant Science.
+Tim Setter is Professor and Chair of the Section of Soil and Crop Science, with joint membership in the Section of Plant Breeding and Genetics Section; both sections are in the School of Integrative Plant Science.
 He currently collaborates with researchers at national institutes in Nigeria (NRCRI), and Uganda (NaCRRI), and at the International Institute of Tropical Agriculture (IITA) on the NEXTGEN cassava project, which is funded by the Bill and Melinda Gates Foundation.
 He is a member of the Cornell Graduate Faculties in the Field of Crop and Soil Sciences and in Plant Biology.